Private Research Mentorship

 Publication support

-Where the paper is genuinely ready, GRF helps with journal fit, submission thinking, and the boring-but-important parts of getting it out properly.
+Where the paper is genuinely ready, GRF helps with journal fit, submission strategy, and the practical steps of getting it out properly.

 Private finance research mentorship at GRF